 - 6.2.1 Details of the plant species found on site are included in the target notes.
 Species recorded within the proposed development area are all commonly occurring and undoubtedly occur elsewhere in similar habitats in the local area. - 6.2.2 The poor semi-improved grassland has a very low species diversity and ecological value.
-Whilst the assemblage of species within it is higher than improved pasture, the species are all indicative of regular disturbance, this habitat does not constitute a BAP habitat. - 6.2.3 The defunct species poor hedgerow bounding the South-west of the site also has a low ecological value.
-It has no understory and has been significantly impacted by livestock grazing.
+Whilst the assemblage of species within it is higher than improved pasture, the species are all indicative of regular disturbance; this habitat does not constitute a BAP habitat. - 6.2.3 The defunct species poor hedgerow bounding the North-east of the site also has a low ecological value.
+It has no understory and has been significantly impacted by past livestock grazing.
 Should this hedgerow need to be lost, transplanting it is unlikely to be of ecological benefit.
-New native hedgerow planting would be suitable compensation for its loss and is likely to provide an ecological improvement in time. - 6.2.4 The hedgerow is not classified as important under the Hedgerow Regulations (1997). - 6.2.5 Habitats of greater ecological value, including running water and woodland, occur on and adjacent to the site boundaries.
-These habitats provide potential foraging and commuting areas for a range of species as well as supporting a much greater diversity of plant species and structures than the habitats within the site.
-Protection of these habitats will be an important factor in maintaining the potential ecological functionality of the site post development. - 6.2.6 Mature trees within the woodland and on the site boundaries include large ash, alder and elm.
-They should as far as possible be retained. - 6.2.7 Himalayan balsam is frequent within and adjacent to the site along the stream to the North.
+New native hedgerow planting would be suitable compensation for its loss and is likely to provide an ecological improvement in time.
+The hedgerow is not classified as important under the Hedgerow Regulations (1997) for its ecological value. - 6.2.4 Scattered trees around the site boundaries are frequently mature and, together with scatted scrub, provide vegetative structure around the site.
+Whilst these habitats are not exceptional within the local area, they and the watercourses are considered to offer highest ecological value within the context of the site.
+Protection of these habitats will be an important factor in maintaining the potential ecological functionality of the site post development. - 6.2.5 Himalayan balsam is frequent within and adjacent to the North of the site.
 No other invasive or notable weed species listed on Schedule 9 (Section 14) of the Wildlife and Countryside Act (1981) (as amended) was identified within the site or adjacent land.